1. What is the Master Gardeners Association of Alberta (MGAA)?

 i.
 To assist Master Gardeners in enhancing their education;

 ii.
-To connect Master Gardeners across Alberta and perhaps with other provincial Master Gardening organizations in Canada;
+To connect Master Gardeners across Alberta and perhaps with other Master Gardener organizations in Canada;

 iii.
 To provide a way for the wider community to interact with Master Gardeners and inform the gardening community of volunteer opportunities;